qemu/qemu/docs/devel/atomics.rst

     typeof(*ptr) atomic_cmpxchg(ptr, old, new)

 all of which return the old value of ``*ptr``.
-These operations are polymorphic; they operate on any type that is as wide as a pointer.
+These operations are polymorphic; they operate on any type that is as wide as a pointer or smaller.

 Similar operations return the new value of ``*ptr``::